davideme/patterns/_posts/2024-02-23-memory safety.md

 }

 let array = vec![1, 2, 3, 4, 5];
-// Attempt to access an index that is out-of-bounds will cause a panic at runtime let out_of_bounds_value = array[5];
+// Attempt to access an index that is out-of-bounds
+// This will cause a panic at runtime let out_of_bounds_value = array[5];
 println!("Out-of-Bounds: {}", out_of_bounds_value);